 Participation in research is encouraged with numerous opportunities for both basic science and clinical projects, and all fellows are credentialed as junior attendings and therefore capable of operating independently.
 Fellows are integral members of our ocular trauma service, and also assist with inpatient corneal consultations in conjunction with residents and consulting service members.

 We also institute a biannual surgical mission to Mauritius in conjunction with the T.E.S.
 Foundation, staffed by a fellow and a corneal attending from Weill Cornell Medicine, and provide advanced corneal care to an underserved patient population.
 Through generous eye bank tissue donations, our surgical teams are able to perform about 20-30 corneal transplants during each week-long trip.

 Due to its overemphasis of corneal cases, we do not participate in the AUPO FCC program.
 Our fellows graduate with true competency for independent and confident performance of advanced refractive and complex cataract surgery, laser vision correction surgery and corneal transplantation surgery.

-Our program does not require supplemental materials in addition to CAS application.
+Our program does not require supplemental materials in addition to SF Match application.

 All Corneal, Cataract & Refractive Surgery Fellowship applicants must be eligible for a full medical license per the New York State Education Office of Professions in Medicine.
 International medical graduates must also be eligible for an H-1B visa (eligibility includes passing all three steps of the USMLE and reporting results to Weill Cornell Medicine Israel Englander Department of Ophthalmology prior to match deadline).
 Full licensure requirements are available from the NYSED Office of Professions.

 Further application information is available from SF Match.